pgorman/dangerjaunt/dangerjaunt.md

 Player characters start at first level with an attack bonus of +1, which they add to their d20 attack rolls.
 Fighters gain an additional +1 per level (e.g. a fourth-level fighter gets +4).
-Other classes, including elves, gain an additional +1 at levels three, six, nine, twelve, and fifteen.
+Other classes, including elves, gain an additional +1 at levels four, seven, ten, thirteen, and sixteen.
-A sixth-level cleric, for example, gets an attack bonus of +3.
+A seventh-level cleric, for example, gets an attack bonus of +3.

 Monsters attack with a bonus equal to their hit dice.